athoune/redistop/README.md

 Redis Top
 =========

-Redistop uses [MONITOR](https://redis.io/commands/monitor) to watch Redis commands and shows per command and per host statistics.
+Redistop uses [MONITOR](https://valkey.io/commands/monitor/) to watch Valkey commands and shows per command and per host statistics.

 > Because MONITOR streams back all commands, its use comes at a cost.

-Redistop uses INFO command too.
+Redistop uses [INFO](https://valkey.io/commands/info/) command too.

+"Redis stop" means "Say stop again" in french, and it's hard to find a new joke with Valkey.

 Example
 -------